kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes.
-Disabling the feature gate and restarting kubelet returns to previous behavior.
+During alpha/beta, the feature can be disabled via the feature gate and restarting kubelet, which returns to previous behavior.
 No persistent state is affected.
+At GA, the feature gate will be removed and verification will be always-enabled, as it strictly improves correctness of pod admission.

 ###### What happens if we reenable the feature if it was previously rolled back?